rjmorris/ansible-practice/readme.md

 # Run ansible

-The deployment process is split into two playbooks: `setup.yml` and `deploy.yml`.

-It is expected that `setup.yml` will be run once immediately after creating a fresh droplet.
-It sets up a non-root admin user and then disables SSH access for root.
-Run it as:
+Several ansible playbooks are provided for deploying the application. `setup.yml` should be run first, immediately after creating a fresh droplet.
+The others may be run as needed.

+## Playbooks

+### `setup.yml`

+The only account on a newly-created Digital Ocean droplet is root.
+The purpose of `setup.yml` is to add a non-root user and to disable root's SSH access.
+Once `setup.yml` has been run successfully, it cannot be run again, because doing so requires SSH access for root.
+Afterwards, all playbooks should be run as a non-root admin user.

 ```
 ansible-playbook setup.yml --ask-vault-pass